 - Restyaboard (Winner & Our Choice)

-Great alternative to Trello for development teams that want a tool built to work directly in the GitHub environment.
+Great Trello alternative for development teams that want a tool built to work directly in the GitHub environment.

-ZenHub is designed to work in a GitHub environment and is promoted as such as a way for GitHub-based teams to manage tasks without interrupting their workflow.
+ZenHub is one of the Trello Alternative designed to work in a GitHub environment and is promoted as such as a way for GitHub-based teams to manage tasks without interrupting their workflow.

-ZenHub is a user-friendly and workable alternative to Trello, with data migration, automation of workflows, and integration with other tools.
+ZenHub is a user-friendly and workable Trello Alternative, with data migration, automation of workflows, and integration with other tools.

-ZenHub is the sensible choice if you are using GitHub.
-Not only is it likely to be familiar with your developers, it can save your team a lot of time theoretically by eliminating the need to jump in and out of GitHub in order to manage tasks in third party tools.
+ZenHub is a sensible choice if you are using GitHub.
+Not only is it likely to be familiar with your developers, but it can also save your team a lot of time theoretically by eliminating the need to jump in and out of GitHub in order to manage tasks in third-party tools.